 Students are admitted to the MEE department, under the guidelines that currently exist for admitting traditional BS students.
 The sequence of courses that they will take for the first three years will be identical to the courses taken by the traditional ME majors.
 The students are made aware of the option to pursue the dual degree program during their first year, and counseled appropriately if they wish to pursue it.

 There are two plans of study for students to maintain in this program: 1) BS plan of study that is to be filed no later than one semester before completing the BS degree requirements (normally in the seventh semester), including the 12 credit hours of graduate courses to be taken in place of the ME electives, and 2) MS plan of study that is to be completed after the completion of the BS plan of study (normally in the ninth semester), which will include the four graduate courses (12 credit hours) taken.

 The two plans of study to be maintained are attached to this document, where the four overlapped graduate courses (12 credit hours) are to be indicated in both BS and MS plans.
-Granting of BS diploma will be delayed until the MS (i.e., 146 credit hours) is completed, unless the student withdraws from the program.
-Semester-by-semester distribution of the courses are also attached.
+Granting of BS diploma will not be delayed.
+Students' BSME degrees will be awarded once they have completed the BSME degree requirements and have applied to graduate.

 The final admission to the graduate program are not be made unless the student meets the minimum 3.00 GPA requirement and receives at least a B grade in each of the four graduate courses in his/her BS plan of study.